dyhes/zulip/docs/outreach/gsoc.md

   help you select an appropriate cluster once we've gotten to know you and your strengths through getting involved in the project.

-- Zulip's [REST API documentation](https://zulip.com/api), which is an important resource for any organization integrating with Zulip.
+- Aloha's [REST API documentation](https://zulip.com/api), which is an important resource for any organization integrating with Aloha.
-  Zulip has a [nice framework](../documentation/api.md) for writing API documentation built by past GSoC students based on the OpenAPI standard with built-in automated tests of the data both the Python and curl examples.
+  Aloha has a [nice framework](../documentation/api.md) for writing API documentation built by past GSoC students based on the OpenAPI standard with built-in automated tests of the data both the Python and curl examples.
 However, the documentation isn't yet what we're